santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 ## Misalignment between Knowledge and Decision Boundary <a name="knowledge-decision-misalign"></a>

-In general the AI Models are not self-aware and hence their knowledge and decision boundaries don't align.
+In general the AI Models are **not self-aware** as their  knowledge and decision boundaries **don't align**.
 This leads to two problems:
 - When the model has the information stored in its parametric space but still calls an external tool to get the information, excessive tool calling takes place.
 In this case the model underestimates its knowledge.
 - When the model overestimates the knowledge that it doesn't have, the output responses suffer from hallucination.